kotor-speedruns/kotor-speedruns.github.io/kotor1/Miscellaneous/KotOR Bingo.md

 **Return Sasha to Dantooine**
 - Sasha is the stowaway that Zaalbar warns you about on the Ebon Hawk.
 You must have recruited Zaalbar on Taris for Sasha to appear.
 To return her to Dantooine, spend enough time with her to learn her language and then speak to Lur Arka Sulas in the Jedi Enclave.

-**Romance Bastila**
-- This requires a male character, and requires you to reach the private conversation on the Ebon Hawk at the end of her quest chain.

 **Romance Carth**
 - This requires a female character, and all of the following actions:
   - Speak with Carth 11 times before the Leviathan without alienating him